zakopako/Chess-Game/README.md

 Update: I have completed the base game and it runs in idle.
 I am going to take it to the next step and bring it in a GUI using pygame.

-Update2: Implemented character models and puts them in the correct position.
+Update2: Implemented piece models and puts them in the correct position.